Tropical soda apple

 © Queensland Government

-Tropical soda apple is a major pest in Florida, where it has invaded at least 500,000ha of land and costs landholders millions of dollars each year in control costs and lost production.
+Tropical soda apple is a major problem in Florida, where it has invaded at least 500,000ha of land and costs landholders millions of dollars each year in control costs and lost production.
 Queensland has only a small number of isolated infestations, but the species could become a problem in coastal and subcoastal Queensland.
-It is a prohibited invasive plant under the Biosecurity Act 2014.

 Scientific name